prisma/ecosystem-tests/platforms-serverless/vercel-node-builder/README.md

 # Vercel Node Builder

-Prisma and Vercel's integration using the node builder.
+Prisma and Vercel's integration using the node builder (see `vercel.json` for details).
 This works without any configuration.

 ## How to run this locally